jedsaxon/misinfodetector-backend/README.md

     	where the sqlite database should be stored (default :memory:)
 ```

+You can also configure environment variables.
+Any command line arguments you use will
+override everything in `.env`, so be careful when doing this.
+The executable will warn
+about this file not existing if you don't use it, but that is completely fine.

 ### Docker

 If you don't like using the really useful and handy Go cli tools, you may use the